Can We Predict Performance of Large Models across Vision-Language Tasks?: Discussion

-\subsection{What can we tell based on vision encoders?}
+Previous studies~\citep{tinybenchmarks,lmms_eval} select a small set of representative samples as a coreset in a benchmark and evaluate models on the coreset.
+Our work utilizes known model performance from different benchmarks or models and is complementary to existing methods.

+In experiments, we explore two combination approaches.
+(1) Avg: simply average predictions of coreset methods and PMF; (2) Unc: use uncertainties from MCMC to combine the coreset and PMF predictions.
+In short, when PMF is confident, we mainly rely on using known performance for prediction, and otherwise, rely on the coreset methods.

+Following \citet{lmms_eval}, we use CLIP to generate embeddings for images and BGE-M3 for text, and concatenates them to get the samples embeddings.
+Based on sample embeddings, we use random, Herding, and K-Center Greedy to select 10\% core samples from benchmarks.

+\tabref{tab:coreset_plus_ours} demonstrates the effectiveness of our approach.
+More experimental results can be found in the supplementary materials (\secref{sec:app_coreset_plus_ours}).

+\subsection{What Can We Tell Based on Vision Encoders?}

-The Constrained PMF model can capture the impact of model and dataset profiles.
-Here, we present a showcase analysis focusing on the vision encoder type from the model profiles.
+Constrained PMF can capture the impact of model and dataset profiles.
+Here, we present a showcase analysis focusing on the impact of vision encoder type.
 Specifically, we calculate the dot product between the feature vector of the vision encoder type, $\bsH_m$, and the feature vector of the dataset, $\bsV'_n$.
 The calculation result measures the influence of a vision encoder on a task.
-As shown in \figref{fig:insight_profile_info}, DINO shows improvements on a few datasets compared to CLIP, while FNet, SigLIP, and ViT are less effective in comparison.
+In experiments, CLIP and DINO show improvements on a few datasets, while FNet, SigLIP, and ViT are less effective in comparison.
+The details are shown in the supplementary material (\secref{sec:app_insight_vision_encoders}).